TFAGaming/NetLevel-Bot/README.md

     - Editable commands message (since this is an open-source bot).

 ### Special features:
-- Issues from commands will be saved in the database, readable and deletable.
+- Issues/bugs from commands will be saved in the database so you can fix them later.
 - Better user's leveling information command.

-### Upcoming features:
-- Roles stacking method.
-- Other useful commands.
-- Better performance.
+- No website needed for server configuration, only commands needed.

 # Preview